Improve Your Mood With Food

 According to the Journal of the American Chemical Society, turmeric is loaded with many healthy nutrients like protein, dietary fiber, niacin, Vitamin C, Vitamin E, Vitamin K, potassium, calcium, copper, iron, magnesium and zinc.
 The key to turmeric’s healing abilities is the chemical compound curcumin, the main active ingredient in turmeric.
 It has powerful anti-inflammatory effects that have long been used in both the Chinese and Indian systems of medicine to treat a variety of conditions, such as chronic inflammation and pain, rheumatoid arthritis, depression, diabetes, cancer, skin/aging, and brain health and memory.
 Curcumin has the ability to boost levels of the brain hormone BDNF (Brain-Derived Neurotrophic Factor), which is linked to improved brain function and lowered risk of brain diseases like Alzheimer’s.

 When it comes to treating depression, studies show that curcumin has promise.
 In a study of 60 depressed patients, one group took Prozac, a second group took curcumin, and a final group took both Prozac and curcumin.
 After 6 weeks, the group that took curcumin showed similar improvements as the one that took Prozac.
 The group that took both Prozac and curcumin had the best results.
 The bottom line?
 Curcumin was as effective as Prozac in relieving the symptoms of depression.
 And it’s completely natural!

-Want recipes for two quick healthy meals for weight loss and anger management?
+Want recipes for two quick healthy meals for weight loss and managing worry?
 Subscribe here.

 Sources and References